InstallComparePlatformAccordGitHub

 The Bottom Line

-This isn't about chasing benchmark scores or following hype cycles.
-It's about choosing a model that actually works for ethical agents in production—and that takes the Covenant seriously enough to carry it in every single call.
+This is not about chasing benchmark scores or following hype cycles.
+It is about choosing models that actually work for accountable, tool-centric agents in production — and that take the Accord seriously enough to carry it in every single call.